 ASHM has developed the GPMP and TCAs for HCV Infection to provide GPs with best practice guidelines in the management of HCV.
 While this GPMP specifically relates to management of HCV, patients’ other health problems and needs are also addressed.
 Recommended monitoring and review guidelines are included.

-Effective direct acting antiretroviral (DAA) treatment for hepatitis C is available.
+Effective direct acting antiviral (DAA) treatment for hepatitis C is available.
 In the majority of cases, chronic hepatitis C can now be cured.
 All people living with HCV infection should be considered for treatment.

 The HCV genotype must be documented in the patient’s history to meet PBS criteria for the new HCV medicines, therefore this must be determined prior to treatment initiation.

-The hepatitis C genotype determines the:
+The hepatitis C genotype determines the treatment regimens:

-- Length of treatment (usually 12 to 24 weeks)
+Length of treatment (usually 12 to 24 weeks)